9 Apr 2026,

 The Claim Process for Car Accident Settlements in California:

-• Negotiation: Negotiation is the key piece in an accident insurance claim in California.
-You’ll not only need to negotiate with the other driver’s insurance company, your own insurance if you are at fault.
-An attorney can help you determine a fair settlement value and handle the back-and-forth.
+• Negotiation: Negotiation plays a crucial role in an accident insurance claim in California.
+You’ll need to negotiate not only with the other driver’s insurance company but also with your own insurance company if you are partially at fault.
+An attorney can help you determine a fair settlement value and manage the back-and-forth with insurance companies, protecting you from insurance adjuster tricks and ensuring you don’t fall victim to a lowball offer before understanding the full extent of your injuries.

 Key Points on Negotiation and Payouts:

-• Average Settlements: While settlements vary, they often fall below $10,000 [lawlinq.com].
+• Average Settlements: Although settlements can vary greatly, most tend to be below $10,000 [lawlinq.com].

 “Gordon goes above and beyond to help with your case…”